 Because healthy hair is beautiful hair.

 It’s not everyday that we think of oily hair as a good thing, but when it comes to deep conditioning your hair, oil is one of your best bets.
-Coconut oil for hair conditioning is one of the best ways you can DIY your way to healthier hair, and you get to smell like a fruity drink on a beach vacation.
+Conditioning hair with coconut oil is one of the best ways you can DIY your way to healthier hair, and you get to smell like a fruity drink on a beach vacation.
 No complaints here!
-Read on to learn how to use coconut oil for hair for some serious deep conditioning.
+Read on to learn how to condition hair with coconut oil.

 Coconut Oil for Hair: The Basics